 See the open ports of a Hass.io instance with various add-ons.

 Home Assistant is following the Mozilla’s Operations Security team recommendations for Server side SSL/TLS settings.
-To allow the users to access Home Assistant with most devices the target is Intermediate compatibility.
+Home Assistant uses Modern compatibility by default.
+If an user wishes to use Intermediate compatibilty, this is configurable in the

 The SSH connection for debugging on port 22222 is not enabled by default and can only be used with keys.